-The Pantheon is not only a dedicatory temple that honours Queen Hatshepsut, it is also one of the largest Egyptian architectural masterpieces designed by Senenmut (Hatshepsut’s steward and architect), and this mortuary synagogue closely follows the traditional Greek architecture of 1,000 years later.
+The Pantheon is not only a dedicatory temple that honours Queen Hatshepsut, Temple Of Hatshepsut is also one of the largest Egyptian architectural masterpieces designed by Senenmut (Hatshepsut’s steward and architect), and this mortuary synagogue closely follows the traditional Greek architecture of 1,000 years later.

-We recommend visiting the temple around sunset.
+We recommend visiting the Hatshepsut Temple around sunset.
 The complex is beautifully lit in order to highlight the relief carvings as the light wanes and the columns emblazoned against the evening sky make for an incredible photo opportunity.
 Contact us to book your tour to the Temple Of Hatshepsut.